GoogleCloudPlatform/appengine-blobstoremigrator-python/README.md

   https://migrator.blob-migrator.[application-id].appspot.com/delete-source-blobs
 ```

-**IMPORTANT** This action _permanently_ _deletes_ all blobs in Blobstore.
+**IMPORTANT** This action _permanently_ _deletes_ migrated blobs in Blobstore.
-Before using this tool, you must ensure that all the blobs have
+Before using this tool, you must ensure that the blobs have
 been migrated correctly to Cloud Storage and all the
 `_blobmigrator_BlobKeyMapping` entities have been created correctly.